What is an ECN Broker?

 ECNs allow for clients or investors to be able to participate and facilitate trades in market exchanges, outside the normal trading hours.

 Trades are carried out immediately and at significantly thinner spreads.
 Many separate providers of liquidity are vying for orders to trade.
 It motivates them to deliver the lowest possible rates in a bid to beat the competition and attract traders.

 Flat commission rate

-Instead of making money off the bid-ask spread, ECEN brokers usually charge a flat commission rate on each trade.
+Instead of making money off the bid-ask spread, ECN brokers usually charge a flat commission rate on each trade.

 A Caution for Traders

 There are hundreds of forex brokerage firms operating worldwide.
 Many are not regulated by any financial authority.
 Some of these unregulated brokers claim to be ECN brokers but are, in fact, dealing desk brokers.